VectorCare Integration

 Auto-Tagging of VectorCare Trips

-If you would like AngelTrack to automatically place a tag on any trip that originated in VectorCare, then create a tag named "VectorCare" (no quotes).
+If you want AngelTrack to automatically apply a tag to all dispatches received from VectorCare, then create a tag named "VectorCare".

 Early Activation